KanoCode/KanoCode/README.md

 ### :woman_technologist: About Me :

-- :telesco Iam currently learning Software Development and contributing to frontend and backend for building web applications.
+- :telescope: Iam currently learning Software Development and contributing to frontend and backend for building web applications.

 - :seedling: Exploring Technical Content Writing.